copernicus-mogley/zkav.club/README.md

 ### Live community event engagements

-Empowering and amplifying the voices of our communities:
+Empowering and amplifying the voices of our communities.

 - Recording and livestreaming of presentations, panels and workshops
 - Community-powered content creation